sakshirathoree/microservices-k8s/assignment.md

 # Deploying Microservices: A Guide to Persistent Volumes in Kubernetes

 Microservices architecture has become increasingly popular in modern software development due to its ability to break down complex applications into smaller, more manageable components

 In this project guide, We'll deploy a two-tier application that combines the power of a Flask Python backend with a MongoDB database—all within the Kubernetes ecosystem, We will also be using Persistent Volumes (PV) and Persistent Volume Claim (PVC) while doing this project.

+In the first part, we'll be setting up:

+In the **first part**, we'll be setting up:
+- Launching the EC2 instance with 't2.medium' type
+- Minikube & Docker on Ubuntu
+- Build the Docker image
+- Push it to docker hub

+In the **2nd part**,
+- We'll deploy app using K8s
+- We'll configure various manifest files like deployment.yml, service.yml, persistentVolume.yml, persistentVolumeClaim.yml

 But, before we begin this excitingMicroservice deployment journey, let's make sure you meet the following prerequisites:
 ## Prerequisites